 Using the accompanying tabs (see menu on left), you may access the basic knowledge a typical young physician needs to make solid financial decisions.
-To keep my comments brief, I necessarily ignore some nuance in covering these basics.
+To keep my comments brief, I ignore some nuance in covering these basics.
 This is okay when you’re beginning your financial literacy journey.
 But I hope you understand that nuance is important, and that you’ll follow the links provided to more detailed explanations (in the e-books) that grapple with subtleties that may be relevant to your household.

 The Resources tab, accessible from the top menu, conveniently offers you access in one centralized location to many links, spreadhseets, and calculators.
 These same resources are also dispersed throughout the e-books.

 If you already feel comfortable with financial decision making, feel free to explore this site on your own.
 Most of the content is embedded directly in the e-books and audiobook.
 If you seek answers, you may post an anonymous question or comment under any e-book article.
-The objective is to create a rich body of knowledge that benefits all readers.
+The objective is to create a rich body of knowledge benefitting all readers.
 Feel free to share your thoughts (with a focus on education please).

 This beginners' section is organized in tabs.
-Use the tabs to quickly navigate typical financial priorities for medical students, trainees, and full-time employed doctors.
+Use the tabs to quickly navigate through typical financial priorities for medical students, trainees, and full-time employed doctors.
 There will also be tabs providing more basic information on fundamental topics such as debt management, insurance, retirement planning, investing, dealing with financial advisors, etc. (PLEASE EXCUSE OUR ONGOING DEVELOPMENT WORK)

 Once you’ve read through the relevant content in this section, you may wish to read e-Book 1: Personal Finance Essentials for Doctors, in its entirety.
 This e-Book represents 10-12 hours of teaching, and encompasses all the major personal finance topics.
 I consider this book's content (which matches the curriculum I teach) to be the definitive comprehensive course in personal finance for doctors.
 Once you get your arms around this content, you’re ready to face the world.